Pocket Squares | Rules and Etiquette in 2023

 When to Wear a Pocket Square

 Perhaps the opposite of this heading is what we’re commonly asked, which is, is there ever a time you shouldn’t wear a pocket square with your suit or blazer?
 The answer is no, in our opinion a pocket square is an essential accessory to completing your outfit.
 Another common question is, can you wear a pocket square without a tie?
-And the answer to this is away yes, a pocket square is not a tie accessory alone.
+And the answer to this is always yes, a pocket square is not a tie accessory alone.
 To answer these questions and provide some different outfit examples we’ve put a short video together, which you can watch below.

 Classic Colour Combinations

 There are some classic colour combinations when pairing your pocket square with your jacket colour that will always look immaculate.
 But why do some colour combinations look more harmonious than others?
-This is explained by colour theory, where particular colours are more complementary to each other and are therefore more pleasing on the eye.
+This is explained by colour theory, where particular colours are more complementary to each other and are therefore more pleasing to the eye.
 As an aside, colour theory is derived from the colour wheel that was devised by Sir Issac Newton in 1666, showing the relationships between colours.

 The Colour Wheel